elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The "deflate-frame" token gets used in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
+  <div><strong>Interview Response:</strong> Websocket use the "deflate-frame" token in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
 Using DEFLATE, this extension compresses the "Application data" part of WebSocket data frames.
 The simplest "Sec-WebSocket-Extensions" header in the client's opening handshake to request per-frame DEFLATE extension is the following: “Sec-WebSocket-Extensions: deflate-frame”.
 The most straightforward header from the server to accept this extension is the same.
     </div>
   </div>
 </details>